pts/pdfsizeopt/README.txt

 Installation instructions and usage on macOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These instructions should work on Macs with macOS Catalina 10.15 -- macOS
+These instructions should work on Macs with macOS Catalina 10.15 (and even
+older, maybe macOS Snow Leopard 10.6) -- macOS Ventura 13 (and even newer),
-Bug Sur 11, having a 64-bit ARM processor (Apple Silicon) or a 64-bit Intel
+having a 64-bit ARM processor (Apple Silicon) or a 64-bit Intel x86
-x86 processor.
-They currently don't work on macOS Monterey 12, macOS Ventura
-13 or newer, because these versions of macOS don't contain Python 2.7.
-In a
-future update, a copy of Python 2.7 will be included as part of pdfsizeopt, and thus
-pdfsizeopt will work on newer Macs as well.

-The programs are compiled for 64-bit Intel x86 (x86_64, amd64) processors,
+processor.
+The programs are compiled for 64-bit Intel x86 (x86_64, amd64)
-and they work on 64-bit ARM processors as well, using the Rosetta 2
+processors, and they work on 64-bit ARM processors as well, using the
-emulation in macOS.
+Rosetta 2 emulation in macOS.

 If you have an older Mac running Mac OS X Leopard 10.5 -- macOS Mojave
 10.14, follow the section ``Installation instructions and usage on older